top of page

 Discover

-"I like the approach-not giving too many specific instructions, but instead allowing students to experiment and find their own style.
-Mai is also very encouraging to all students.
-She fosters a good atmosphere of sharing and learning from each other."
+"I like the approach—not giving too many specific instructions, but allowing students to experiment and find their own style.
+Mai fosters a great atmosphere of sharing and learning from each other."

-"She works well with all the different stages individuals may be in with their work.
-Has insights and ideas to share, but lets the student find his or her own way at the same time."
+“She works well with all the different stages individuals may be in with their work.
+She has insights to share, but lets the student find their own way.”

 megaphone with flowers for student voices section of website